aidenszeto/Dictionary-Bot/README.md

 3. Record custom API key
 4. Go to Discord Developer Portal [WordsAPI](https://discord.com/developers/applications) and create a new application/bot
 5. Record personal Discord token for your bot
-6. Create a .env file with the following lines:
+6. Create a .env file in the same directory as *bot.py* and *timer.py* with the following lines:
 ```
       DISCORD_TOKEN={your_token}
       API_KEY={your_key}